rurak-ec/instagram-post-scraper/README.md

 ---

-## 🚨 Troubleshooting Común
+## 🚨 Common Troubleshooting

 **Q: Error `listen EADDRINUSE: address already in use :::3000`**
-A: Otro proceso (probablemente una instancia zombie de node) está usando el puerto.
+A: Another process (probably a zombie node instance) is using the port.
-Solución: `kill -9 $(lsof -t -i:3000)`
+Solution: `kill -9 $(lsof -t -i:3000)`

-**Q: Mis cuentas se bloquean (Challenge Required)**
+**Q: My accounts get blocked (Challenge Required)**
-A: Estás scrapeando demasiado rápido con muy pocas cuentas.
+A: You're scraping too fast with too few accounts.
-Solución:
+Solution:
-1. Agrega más cuentas al `.env`.
+1. Add more accounts to `.env`.
-2. Aumenta el delay entre requests.
+2. Increase delay between requests.
-3. Docker reinicia automáticamente las sesiones malas, pero necesitas "calma" en los requests.
+3. Docker automatically restarts bad sessions, but you need "calm" in requests.

-**Q: No veo el navegador en `yarn dev`**
+**Q: I don't see the browser in `yarn dev`**
-A: Revisa que `HEADLESS=false` esté seteado en tu `.env`.
+A: Check that `HEADLESS=false` is set in your `.env`.

-**Q: Error `net::ERR_INTERNET_DISCONNECTED` en Docker**
+**Q: Error `net::ERR_INTERNET_DISCONNECTED` in Docker**
-A: Chromium dentro del contenedor no puede acceder a internet.
+A: Chromium inside the container can't access the internet.
-Solución: Asegúrate de usar `network_mode: host` en tu `docker-compose.yml`.
-Las redes bridge de Docker pueden bloquear la conectividad del navegador.
+Solution: Make sure to use `network_mode: host` in your `docker-compose.yml`.
+Docker bridge networks can block browser connectivity.

 ---
 **Happy Scraping!** 🕷️